OpenZeppelin/cairo-contracts/docs/Account.md

 await signer.send_transaction(account, registry.contract_address, 'set_L1_address', [NEW_ADDRESS])
 ```

 You can read more about how messages are structured and hashed in the [Account message scheme  discussion](https://github.com/OpenZeppelin/cairo-contracts/discussions/24).
+For more information on the design choices and implementation of multicall, you can read the [How should Account multicall work discussion](https://github.com/OpenZeppelin/cairo-contracts/discussions/27).

 ## API Specification